Report: Kobe Bryant, Daughter Die in a Helicopter Crash

-According to a report from TMZ, NBA star Kobe Bryant and his 13- year-old daughter GiGi, were killed Sunday morning in a helicopter crash in California.
+According to a report from TMZ, NBA star Kobe Bryant and his 13- year-old daughter Gianna Maria Onore, were killed Sunday morning in a helicopter crash in California.

 According to the report, the crash occurred in Calabasas, California, and all aboard the helicopter were killed.